phaserjs/phaser/README.md

 * StateManager.onStateChange is a new signal which is dispatched whenever the State changes from one to another.
 The callback you specify is sent two parameters: the string based key of the new state, and the second parameter is the string based key of the old / previous state.
 * onDragUpdate is a new signal that is dispatched whenever a Game object enabled for input and drag is moved by a pointer (i.e. during a drag event).
 See the `Phaser.InputHandler.enableDrag` docs for parameter details and the new Phaser Example.
 * Rectangle.resize allows you to resize a Rectangle to the new given dimensions without altering its position.
+* Cache.getJSON has a new parameter: `clone`.
+If set it will return a clone of the object stored in the Cache rather than a reference to it.

 ### Updates